DavidVLe1/medieval-platform-shooter/readme.md

 -

 ### BackEnd
--  If user is a guest, don't save any data or store any data as it will be held temporarily, similar with a user but they can save whenever they want.
+-  If user is a guest, don't save any data or store any data as it will be held temporarily, similar with a user, but they can save whenever they want.
-- at least 4 tables: LeaderBoard, Items, User, User Profile, World Stats, PlayableCharacter, Enemies, NPCs, Achievements, GameEvents
+- at least 4 tables: LeaderBoard, Items, User, World Stats, PlayableCharacter, Enemies, NPCs, Achievements, GameEvents
--
--
+  - enemies table is for grabbing enemy data to construct an enemy on frontend same with npcs
+  -  items table will be pulled from database into game to generate items and can be loaded into the player_character's inventory.
+  - player storage stores items user picked up
+  - skills table holds skills that enemies and user can use.
 -